vishnuabhi4/React-Journey/05passwordGen/README.md

 }

 ```

+# Syntax Referrance
+* `const passwordGenerator = useCallback(() => { ... }, [dependencies]);` :
+What is useCallback?
+* A React hook that memoizes a callback function, meaning it remembers the previously returned result and only re-creates the function if its dependencies change.
+Optimizes performance by preventing unnecessary re-renders of child components that rely on the memoized function.

 # Dependencies
 * To optimize performance and prevent unnecessary re-runs of the password generator function.
 * To ensure the generated password always reflects the latest values of these variables.